 At the end of Winter comes Victory or Defeat.
 The World is destroyed in a cataclysmic event as the Campaign comes to an end.
 Your guild emerges victorious, and you return to the Eternal Kingdoms to enjoy the spoils of war.
 Your adversaries head home, too – to lick their wounds.

 What kind of rules will change from one Campaign to the next?

-The first major different from one Campaign to the next is: how are the teams divided?
+The first major difference from one Campaign to the next is how the teams are divided.

-Faction worlds allow players to choose one of three major God factions (Order, Balance, Chaos), and provide a series of “fallen strongholds” (outposts, forts and keeps) for players to claim and rebuild using materials fetched by quarries, mines and mills.
+Faction worlds allow players to choose one of three major God factions (Order, Balance, Chaos), and provide a series of “fallen strongholds” (outposts, forts, and keeps) for players to claim and rebuild using materials fetched from quarries, mines, and mills.

 Since I can bring a character in to a Campaign, can I bring items?

 Each Campaign will have separate rules regarding importing items.
 Everyone coming into the Campaign will be subject to those same rules.
 Our goal is for each Campaign to be a unique, multi-month strategy game, and to that end we want to make sure everyone is starting on roughly equal footing to make the game fun.

 Some Campaigns will limit players to very few imported items or none.
 Others will be more open, allowing players to bring in weapons, tools, or even resources for crafting.

 What do I get for participating in a Campaign?